|Guide||♦||12 Triplogs||3 Topics|

 ..
 Truly an Arizona Legend ..

-During the late 1870's when gold, silver mining and ranching were beginning to be a prominent means of income for many Arizona settlers in this Galiuro Mountains area between Mammoth and the tiny town of Klondyke, there was a need to establish a through route.
-As the crow flies it was only about a 20 mile distance between Mammoth and Klondyke, but actual driving routes between these two settlements without a through route was over 150 miles utilizing the existing highways, county, and ranch roads through Globe or Wilcox.
-The Rug Road, so named from the multi-colored patches of old carpet remnants that were embedded into one bad hill climb segment of this road at Boulder Saddle known as "Carpet Hill".
+During the late 1870s, when gold, silver mining, and ranching were beginning to be a prominent means of income for many Arizona settlers in this Galiuro Mountains area between Mammoth and the tiny town of Klondyke, there was a need to establish a through route.
+As the crow flies, it was only about a 20-mile distance between Mammoth and Klondyke, but actual driving routes between these two settlements without a through route was over 150 miles utilizing the existing highways, county, and ranch roads through Globe or Wilcox.
+The Rug Road so named from the multi-colored patches of old carpet remnants embedded into one bad hill climb segment of this road at Boulder Saddle known as "Carpet Hill".
 History and rumor have it that this segment of the Rug Road was there to service the old Salazar Ranch.
-Back in the 1950's, Mister Salazar drove a conventional two wheel drive pick-up and had trouble negotiating the climb up & down what is now known as "Carpet Hill" (a .70 mile rutted, loose-rocky, gnarly, hill drop/climb of over 650+ feet).
-Salazar supposedly drove into Tucson one day and collected as many carpet remnants as he could and then deposited them on this bad hill.
+Back in the 1950s, Mister Salazar drove a conventional two-wheel drive pick-up and had trouble negotiating the climb up & down what is now known as "Carpet Hill" (a .70 mile rutted, loose-rocky, gnarly, hill drop/climb of over 650+ feet).
+Salazar supposedly drove into Tucson one day and collected as many carpet remnants as possible and then deposited them on this bad hill.
 The idea was to slow down road erosion and to help prevent ruts from developing during rain downpours.
 It was also used to aid in traction going up and downhill.
-This act has so named this legendary old Arizona through route for eternity.."The Rug Road".
+This act has so named this legendary old Arizona route for eternity.."The Rug Road".

 It has been said that "any road that is difficult enough for carpets needed to aid in traction must be bad".
-If you chose to drive this 70 mile through "Rug Road" route, it should be noted that if you are driving a short wheel base 4x4 vehicle as I was, for 17 miles of the total 70 mile trip, you will need, at a minimum: 32" tires and one full locker in the rear differential (Note: On a short wheel base 4x4, for more security and for safety reasons, I recommend 33" or larger tires, full lockers both front and back, and with aftermarket lower ring & pinion gearing).
-If you decide to drive this 70 mile through route from Mammoth to Hwy 70(west to east), it will easier to negotiate down "Carpet Hill" than traveling this same route from Hwy 70 to Mammoth(east to west) as it will be more difficult to climb up the "Carpet Hill" segment.. but by no means am I implying that this "Carpet Hill" segment is your only 4x4 driving challenge for this above mentioned 17 mile 4x4 section.
+If you chose to drive this 70 mile through "Rug Road" route, it should be noted that if you are driving a short-wheelbase 4x4 vehicle as I was, for 17 miles of the total 70 mile trip, you will need, at a minimum: 32" tires and one full locker in the rear differential (Note: On a short wheelbase 4x4, for more security and for safety reasons, I recommend 33" or larger tires, full lockers both front and back, and with aftermarket lower ring & pinion gearing).
+Suppose you decide to drive this 70 mile through route from Mammoth to Hwy 70(west to east).
+In that case, it will be easier to negotiate down "Carpet Hill" than traveling this same route from Hwy 70 to Mammoth(east to west) as it will be more challenging to climb up the "Carpet Hill" segment.. but by no means am I implying that this "Carpet Hill" segment is your only 4x4 driving challenge for this above mentioned 17-mile 4x4 section.

-The Aravaipa Road (BLM Route#5018) north of the Klondyke Store, which provides through driving access for this 70 mile trip and the only public access into the east end of Aravaipa Canyon Preserve, "may" be closed passing through private property.
+The Aravaipa Road (BLM Route#5018) north of the Klondyke Store, which provides through driving access for this 70-mile trip and the only public access into the east end of Aravaipa Canyon Preserve, "may" be closed passing through private property.
 Public access into Aravaipa Canyon(#5018), Turkey Creek Canyon(#5018), and further into Oak Grove Canyon(BLM#5019), Parson's Grove/Canyon(#5019) via this Rug Road route "may" be affected.
 As of this writing, I had no problems with any closures - I had no private gate road closures to deal with.
-Before your planned drive through trip, it is recommended you call the responsible BLM office in Safford at 928-348-4400 and just reference this issue and as about associated status of BLM Routes #5018 and #5019.
-Not recommended, you can also "risk it" as I did: Once you are on your way into this 70 mile route from Mammoth, when you see another person on the route ask them if they know the road open status at the other end.
+Before your planned drive through trip, it is recommended you call the responsible BLM office in Safford at 928-348-4400 and reference this issue and the associated status of BLM Routes #5018 and #5019.
+Not recommended, you can also "risk it" as I did: Once you are on your way into this 70-mile route from Mammoth, when you see another person on the route, ask them if they know the road open status at the other end.
 If they came in from Hwy 70 or Klondyke and you are traveling in that direction from Mammoth, more than likely the roads will be open for your exit through.. but best to stop them and ask!

 Key reference GPS waypoints for this 70 mile one way route are: